 Jules’s troubled beginnings create the backbone to her expertise in this field.
 Having experienced years of childhood sexual abuse and a family breakdown, Jules went on to become a youth at risk.
 Heavy drug and alcohol addiction lead to poor decision making.
 At 21 she found herself as a young Mum in a domestic violence situation.

 Making the decision to be not defined by her experiences, Jules turned her adversity in to an asset.
 She chose to care for 32 Foster children and is the proud Mother of 4 adult children, a blend of her own, fostered and adopted.

 In 2013, prompted by a dare from her kids, Jules found herself as a contestant on MasterChef Australia.
 In quintessential style, she put her new profile to use by emphasizing the healing power of good food in raising well-balanced children.

-Jules is now the face of Australian charities such as Adopt Change and Foster Care Australia.
 In 2010 she re-built a condemned refuge in the Solomon Islands for Women and children escaping violence and abuse.
 Known for her captivating, humorous and candid presence, Jules has been featured on television programs including Australian Story and The Project, and major magazines such as New Idea, the online Women's Weekly and The Collective.

 There is so much to admire about Jules Allen including her sheer determination to make a difference, her attitude in the face of extraordinary adversity; and her contagious positivity.
 She is an inspirational speaker with personal leadership lessons for us all.